 Best of NYC

 I still can’t get over how easy it was to eat gluten-free in the city.
-The number of grab-and-go places, snacks and regular restaurants made something that is normally a challenge for me (eating out) a breeze.
+The number of grab-and-go places, snacks and regular restaurants made something that is normally a challenge for me a breeze.
 My top 3 most frequently visited places: Juice Generation, The Little Beet and Local Thyme.

 Whole Foods Markets